Learn about the

-(HAE) run in families?
+Does HAE run in families?

 My son also has HAE.
-He hasn't had his first attack yet, but when he does, it will be very different than mine because we have the HAE community
+He hasn't had his first attack yet, but when he does it will be very different than mine because we have the HAE community to walk with us.

 HAE isn't always inherited

 HAE is often passed down from a parent, but that's not always the case.
-Some people develop HAE because of a spontaneous change in their genetic code, so it can't be traced to the family tree.
+Some people develop HAE because of a spontaneous change in their genetic code, so it can't be traced to their family tree.